Dallas CBD Vertiport

 Dallas CBD Vertiport is a city-owned public heliport/vertiport in the city of Dallas, Dallas County, Texas, United States.
 The facility is located at the south end of the Kay Bailey Hutchison Convention Center in the Dallas Central Business District, and is claimed to be the world's largest elevated heliport/vertiport.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but Dallas CBD Vertiport is assigned 49T by the FAA and JDB by the IATA.

 The facility is used solely for general aviation purposes, which can include air taxi operations.

 The 2022 Kay Bailey Hutchison Convention Center Dallas Master Plan investigated the future location and configuration of the vertiport.
+On July 24, 2025, the facility closed for construction.
+The vertiport is being redesigned and updated alongside construction of the new convention center.
+The facility is scheduled to reopen in mid-2029.

 Facilities

 Dallas CBD Vertiport has two FATO/TLOFs: